Remi-Coulom/joedb/doc/source/concurrency.rst

 ``SSH_Connection``
 ^^^^^^^^^^^^^^^^^^

-This allows sharing a file stored on a remote server via ssh.
-There is no need to run a special joedb server on the remote machine.
-Locking works with a mutex file on the server, named with ``.mutex`` appended to the name of the database file.
+This allows sharing a file stored on a remote machine via ssh.
+There is no need to run a joedb server.
+Locking works with a mutex file on the remote machine, named with ``.mutex`` appended to the name of the database file.
 The same mutex file is used to ensure the atomicity of the pull operation, so reads are blocked when one client has a write lock.

 There is no mechanism to deal with crash or disconnection of a client holding the lock.
 The mutex file will remain on the server, and it will keep blocking.
 If this happens, you'll have to fix the situation manually.
+If a disconnection occurred in the middle of a big push, then the server database might be incomplete.
+It should be fixed (for instance, by copying the database of the client that disconnected) before removing the mutex.

+If you need better performance or reliability, use the joedb server instead.

 ``SSH_Robust_Connection``
 ^^^^^^^^^^^^^^^^^^^^^^^^^